 A third of a cup of this tropical fruit will give you three grams of protein.
 Try it cubed on top of a greek yogurt bowl with chopped nuts for a protein-packed breakfast combo.

 If you’re looking for an excuse to eat more avocado, here's one of many.
 Half of an avocado yields two grams of protein, making it a great complement to eggs or smashed on toast with a sprinkle of roasted chickpeas.
+(Or you can also try one of these avocado substitute options packed with loads of protein.)

 These sweet, tart treats boast the most protein of the berry bunch at two grams per cup.
 Throw into a smoothie with nut butter or oats, or top a bowl of cottage cheese.